If you’ve already cut your cable, congratulations on taking advantage of big savings provided by free streaming services!

 - Free streaming service trials: Enjoy a week or a month free, but cancel before your trial period ends to avoid being charged the normal subscription fee.

-- Other special streaming offers: With the outbreak of COVID-19, several streaming services are offering free programming to help combat our collective cabin fever.
+- Other special streaming offers: During the pandemic, several streaming services were offering free programming to help combat our collective cabin fever.

 Let’s start listing!